jasonmhoule/tw5-mermaid/README.md

 Suggested Workflow
 ------------------

 The [Mermaid Editor](https://jasonmhoule.github.io/tw5-mermaid/#Mermaid%20Editor) tiddler is used to create and edit diagram tiddlers.
-These tiddlers contain the Mermaid syntax in fields and display the rendered result as an image; from here they may be transcluded as needed.
-The image also serves as a link to open the Editor to edit the diagram.
+These tiddlers contain the Mermaid syntax in fields and display the rendered result as an SVG; from here they may be transcluded as needed.
+The diagram display also include a link to open the Editor to edit the diagram.

 The [Mermaid Editor](https://jasonmhoule.github.io/tw5-mermaid/#Mermaid%20Editor) tiddler is thus the center of the workflow for creating or editing diagrams.